Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - eat a balanced diet

-Medicines such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs) may help to relieve pain and fever.
+Medicines such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs) may help relieve pain and fever.

 Children under the age of 16 years should not take aspirin, because it may cause a serious condition called Reye's syndrome.

-The main complication of glandular fever is an enlarged spleen (an organ in the upper left side of your abdomen).
-Avoid contact sports and heavy lifting for the first month after being unwell with glandular fever.
+The main complication of glandular fever is swelling of the spleen (an organ in the upper left side of your abdomen).
+Avoid contact sports and heavy lifting for at least 3 weeks after being unwell with glandular fever.
 This is to reduce the risk of damage to your spleen.

 Rarely, glandular fever can lead to: